jiportilla/edge-metrics/README.md

     protocol: TCP
 ```

+Optionally,

-Optionally, update the `config/prometheus-rules.yaml` file to add additional alert rules if needed:
+- update the `config/prometheus-rules.yaml` file with the desired conditions and severity using Prometheus PromQL:

 ```
   - name: edge.rules